KaterinaKrasnitskaya/rsschool-cv/cv.md

     * Master of Psychology
 ***
 ## **Experience**
-* Since 2016 Business trainer for own proekt ([more informatior] (https://agentam.by/) )
+* Since 2016 Business trainer for own proekt [more information](https://agentam.by/)
-* More then ten years top manager, privet sektor (real estate agency, insurance).
+* More then ten years top manager, private sektor (real estate agency, insurance).
 ***